Risk Management and Internal Control System

 - Define and update key ICS focus areas in alignment with the Company’s needs and stakeholder requirements

-- Assess business process risks, develop, adopt and follow controls, including the development of uniform guidelines to support efficient ICS operations
+- Develop, adopt and follow controls, including the development of uniform guidelines to support efficient ICS operations

 - Identify shortcomings in existing controls, develop and implement initiatives to address the same; streamline and upgrade controls